3 Nanoscale: molecular motors

 3.4.1 The Huxley-Hill formulation revisited

-This section is an abstract of the model and results presented in (Chaintron, Caruel, and Kimmig 2023).
+This section is an abstract of the model and results presented in Chaintron, Caruel, and Kimmig, “Modeling actin-myosin interaction: Beyond the huxley–hill framework,” 2023.

-Recently Chaintron, Caruel, and Kimmig (2023) a published a slightly modified formulation of the Huxley-Hill model, see Figure 3.8.
+Recently, Chaintron, Caruel and Kimmig a published a slightly modified formulation of the Huxley-Hill model,27 see Figure 3.6.
 In this new formulation, called the h-model, the state of the myosin motor is characterized by three stochastic variables:

-The consequence of this seemingly innocent change is that the myosin head can now attach to any site on the real axis without having to resolve to an explicitly multi-site formulation like for instance in (Kimmig, Chapelle, and Moireau 2019; Månsson 2019).
-Using a multi-site model comes at the price of having to define four rates per additional site.
-While we still enforce the myosin head to interact with only one site at a time, it can now be any site with still only four rates to calibrate.
+The consequence of this seemingly innocent change is that the myosin head can now attach to any site on the real axis without having to resolve to an explicitly multi-site formulation.29 Using a multi-site model comes at the price of having to define four rates per additional site.
+While we still enforce the myosin head to interact with only one site at a time, it can now be any site with only four rates to calibrate.

-In (Chaintron, Caruel, and Kimmig 2023), we present this model in details using the concept of Poisson random measures4, and explain the conditions of its well posedness.
+Chaintron Caruel and Kimmig30 formulate this new approach using the concept of Poisson random measures,31 and establish the conditions of its well posedness.
 We adapt the detailed balance condition (3.2) and show the ensuing model’s compatibility with the second principle.
-We then propose a reduction strategy that allows to adiabatically eliminate the variable \(h_t\).
-The resulting reduced model has only two degrees of freedom, namely \(s\) and \(\alpha\), like the Huxley-Hill model.
-The associated PDE formulation is analog to Equation 3.1 with a correction term.
-This shows that by extrapolation, more complex chemical-mechanical models (i.e. with more states) could be reformulated using this new framewotk.
-The paper also provide numerical illustrations of the h-model and of its reduced version.
+We then propose a reduction strategy that allows to adiabatically eliminate the variable

-4 The interested reader can find a short pedagogical introduction to the concept of Poisson Random measured in section 2.2 of (Chaintron et al. 2023).
+31 The interested reader can find a short pedagogical introduction to the concept of Poisson Random measured in section 2.2 of Chaintron, Caruel, and Kimmig, “Modeling actin-myosin interaction: Beyond the huxley–hill framework,” 2023.

 3.4.2 Continuous model of the working stroke

-This wok was initiated by Marcucci and Truskinovsky (2010) and continued during M. Caruel’s PhD.
-Details about the model can be found in the following references (Caruel, Allain, and Truskinovsky 2013; Caruel and Truskinovsky 2018).
-Note also that (Caruel and Truskinovsky 2018), is already a review of several papers by Caruel and Truskinovsky.
+This work was initiated by Marcucci and Truskinovsky (“Mechanics of the power stroke in myosin II,” 2010) and continued during M. Caruel’s PhD.
+Details about the model can be found in the following references: Caruel, Allain, and Truskinovsky, “Muscle as a Metamaterial Operating Near a Critical Point,” 2013 and Caruel and Truskinovsky, “Physics of muscle contraction,” 2018.
+Note also that the latter reference is already a review of several papers by Caruel and Truskinovsky.

 The working stroke is the force-generating step of the actin-myosin interaction cycle, see Figure 1.3.
 It corresponds to a conformational change of the protein executed while it is attached to the actin filament.
-This transition can be interpreted as the swift relaxation towards thermal equilibrium of the internal degrees of freedom characterizing the conformation of the myosin protein, with an associated timescale of a few milliseconds (Huxley and Simmons 1971).
-This timescale is short compared to the time to complete the Lymnn-Taylor cycle (about 30 ms), which suggests that the power stroke is a purely mechanical phenomenon (Marcucci and Truskinovsky 2010; Caruel and Truskinovsky 2018).
+This transition can be interpreted as the swift relaxation towards thermal equilibrium of the internal degrees of freedom characterizing the conformation of the myosin protein, with an associated timescale of a few milliseconds.
+This timescale is short compared to the time to complete the Lymnn-Taylor cycle (about 30 ms), which suggests that the power stroke is a purely mechanical phenomenon.32

-In the classical framework of chemical-mechanical models presented in Section 3.2.1, the power stroke is viewed as a sequence of three or more chemical transitions (Huxley and Simmons 1971; Smith et al. 2008; Caremani et al. 2015; Månsson 2016).
-While the molecular structures of the pre- and post-power-stroke conformations have been clearly identified (Dominguez et al. 1998), additional states are not yet associated with stable structure.
+In the classical framework of chemical-mechanical models presented in Section 3.2.1, the power stroke is viewed as a sequence of three or more chemical transitions.33 While the molecular structures of the pre- and post-power-stroke conformations have been clearly identified,34 additional states are not yet associated with stable structure.

-Furthermore, since the motion of the lever arm is by essence contrained by the relative motion of the myosin and actin filaments, which is not a discrete process, it seems natural to view the power-stroke as a continuous process, an idea that was originally coined by Eisenberg and Hill (1979).
-Finally, from a mathematical point of view, studying the low temperature limit of a continuous power-stroke model could help to justify the discrete approach.
+Furthermore, since the motion of the lever arm is by essence constrained by the relative motion of the myosin and actin filaments, which is not a discrete process, it seems natural to view the power-stroke as a continuous process, an idea that was originally coined by Eisenberg and Hill.35 Finally, from a mathematical point of view, studying the low temperature limit of a continuous power-stroke model could help to justify the discrete approach.

-Based on the experimental observation, first made by Huxley and Simmons (1971), that the power stroke operates at fast timescales, Marcucci and Truskinovsky (2010) developed a model of the working stroke, where the conformational change is represented as a one-dimensional Langevin process in a double-well potential instead of a jump process, see Figure 3.9.
-This model can be considered as a regularized version of the original chemo-mechanical representation of the working stroke proposed by Huxley and Simmons (1971).
+Based on the experimental observation, first made by Huxley and Simmons36, that the power stroke operates at fast timescales, Marcucci and Truskinovsky developed a model of the working stroke, where the conformational change is represented as a one-dimensional Langevin process in a double-well potential instead of a jump process, see Figure 3.7.
+This model can be considered as a regularized version of the original chemo-mechanical representation of the working stroke proposed by Huxley and Simmons.

 The model was introduced to model the collective response of groups of connected molecular motors to rapid load changes.
 This topic will be discussed in details in Chapter 4.
 We now present how this continuous model of the power stroke can be coupled to a more classical “chemical” representation of the attachment-detachment process, to result in a hybrid jump-diffusion model actin-myosin interaction model.